Causes and risk factors of oesophageal cancer

 What are risk factors?

-We do not know exactly what causes oesophageal cancer.
-But certain things called risk factors can increase the chance of developing it.
-Having a risk factor does not mean you will get oesophageal cancer.
-And if you do not have any risk factors, you may still get oesophageal cancer.
+Having a risk factor does not mean you will definitely get oesophageal cancer.
+Or if you do not have any risk factors, you may still be diagnosed with oesophageal cancer.

 Oesophageal cancer is not infectious and cannot be passed from one person to another.